ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l1-04-abstractions.md

 calling it twice with the same input (`measurements`) will yield the same result.

+In general make sure that all variables have the most limited scope possible.
+If they're only needed within a single function define them there.
+Wherever possible make variables into constants so you know they're not being modified anywhere.

 > ## Dear Fortran 90 users
 >
 > Module variables are global.
 They can be modified anywhere, anytime.
 It's